 - A targeted anti-avoidance rule aimed at multinationals that enter into arrangements that artificially avoid having a taxable presence in Australia.
 Specifically, this measure will ensure that profits from Australian sales are taxed in Australia where the activities of an Australian associated entity support the making of those sales, and the profit from the Australian sales is booked overseas and is not attributable to a PE of the foreign entity in Australia.
 A principal purpose of entering into the arrangement must be to create a tax benefit.

-- A requirement to lodge general purpose financial statements with the ATO where such accounts are not already lodged with the Australian Securities and Investment Commission.
+- A requirement for a CbCRE to lodge general purpose financial statements (GPFS) with the ATO where such accounts are not already lodged with the Australian Securities and Investment Commission.

 - A Diverted Profits Tax (DPT) that is imposed at a penalty rate of 40% in circumstances where the amount of Australian tax paid is reduced by diverting profits offshore through contrived related-party arrangements.
 The DPT is extremely broad (for example, both financing and non-financing arrangements are in scope).

-- Significantly increased penalties (as great as AUD 525,000) that can be applied for failing to lodge a tax return (or other tax-related document) on time.
+- Significantly increased penalties (as great as AUD 782,500 from 1 July 2023) that can be applied for failing to lodge a tax return (or other tax-related document) on time.

 - Doubling of penalties that can be applied for making a false or misleading statement.